danny-1k/Automatic-Image-Enhancement/README.md

 ## Project Archicture
-We have the Frontend and the Backend.
+Frontend on React and the Backend on Flask + Torch (ML).

-The Tech stack is React + Flask